 Many people would say yes straight away, as electric cars do not emit gases.
 But that is not the case.
-Production of electric cars pollutes more than the production of an ICE car.
+The production of electric cars pollutes more than the production of an ICE car.
 It is because the battery in electric cars uses a lithium-ion battery.
 This lithium-ion battery is made out of lithium and cobalt.
 This lithium & cobalt needs to be mined.
 The mining process generates a lot of greenhouse gases.

 An Average EV emits around 8-10 metric tons of CO2.
-The EV with a smaller battery range emits around 2 metric tons of CO2, whereas an EV with larger battery range emits around 17 metric tons of CO2.
-On the other hand average, Internal Combustion engine emits around 7 metric tons of CO2.
+The EV with a smaller battery range emits around 2 metric tons of CO2, whereas an EV with a larger battery range emits around 17 metric tons of CO2.
+On the other hand average, an Internal Combustion engine emits around 7 metric tons of CO2.